Lesson Plan - Get It!

 A seed is a small embryonic plant covered by a thin layer called the seed coat.
 It is the product of the ripened ovule of plants that occurs after fertilization.

-Seeds come in a variety of sizes, from the very small orchid seed to the palm tree seed that is as big as a coconut itself.
+Seeds come in various sizes, from the tiny orchid seed to the palm tree seed as big as a coconut.

 Seeds can live from a few days up to about 2,000 years.
 Each seed contains all the information necessary to make a new plant.